iron-io/worker_js/docs/JobsApi.md

 Get next job.

 Gets the next job in the queue, ready for processing.
-Titan may return &lt;=n jobs.
+Titan may return &lt;&#x3D;n jobs.
 Consumers should start processing jobs in order.
-Each returned job is set to `status` \&quot;running\&quot; and `started_at` is set to the current time.
+Each returned job is set to &#x60;status&#x60; \&quot;running\&quot; and &#x60;started_at&#x60; is set to the current time.
 No other consumer can retrieve this job.

 ### Example
 ```javascript